up9inc/tutorials/consul/docker-compose/README.md

 * Authenticate your UP9 CLI - In your terminal window - `up9 auth:login`
 * Create the nessesary Envoy configuration files: `up9 tap:create-docker-compose-consul 19001 default`
 * Run `docker-compose -f docker-compose.yaml -f docker-compose-up9.yaml up`

+## Using the apps

+* Consul UI is available at http://localhost:8500
+* Demo app is available at http://localhost:8000